rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 <span class="caption">Listing 12-15: Creating a failing test for the `search`
 function we wish we had</span>

-This test searches for the string “duct.”
-The text we’re searching is three lines, only one of which contains “duct.”
+This test searches for the string `"duct"`.
+The text we’re searching is three lines, only one of which contains `"duct"`.
 We assert that the value returned from the `search` function contains only the line we expect.

 We aren’t able to run this test and watch it fail because the test doesn’t even